petershin/liferay-learn/docs/liferay-cloud/latest/en/customizing-liferay-dxp-in-the-cloud/using-the-liferay-dxp-service/setting-up-clustering-in-liferay-cloud.md

 ### Auto-Scaling

 Auto-scaling works together with the `scale` attribute in `LCP.json`.
 If auto-scaling is enabled, then the `scale` property will determine the initial number of instances.
 The number of instances will then increase according to demand.
-See [Auto-scaling](../../manage-and-optimize/auto-scaling.md) for more information.
+See [Scaling the Liferay Service](../../manage-and-optimize/scaling-the-liferay-service.md) for more information.

 ## Add Clustering Portal Properties